top of page

 Stimulant Response Genetics

-Stimulants are a common ADHD treatment, yet not all respond the same.
+Stimulants are a common ADHD treatment, yet not everyone responds the same way.
 Genetic testing can reveal insights about stimulant response.

 • Gene Variants: Specific genes influence how you react to stimulants.